-Roots of Ephesus supposed to go back to the Bronze Age.
-We believe the name of Ephesus comes from the name “Apasas”, which is the name of an Amazon warrior queen.
+The roots of Ephesus are supposed to go back to the Bronze Age.
+We believe the name of Ephesus comes from the name “Apasas”, the name of an Amazon warrior queen.
 The first settlement location of Ephesus Ancient City is thought to be the hill where the Basilica of Saint John is located today.
-(There are recent unpublished excavations carrying the founding of Ephesus to the 7th ct.
+(Recent unpublished excavations are carrying the founding of Ephesus to the 7th ct.
 BC but these are not confirmed yet)

 Lysimachus became the ruler of Ephesus in the third century BC after the occupation of Ephesus by Alexander the Great.
 Lysimachus moved the city of Ephesus from the location where Saint John’s Basilica stands today to the valley between Nightingale Mountain and Panayır Mountain where today’s Ephesus ruins are located.
 Ephesus became a very important port city and finally the capital city of the Asian province of the Roman Empire.
-Also the second largest city in its time.
+Also the second-largest city of its time.

 The port, which brought its wealth and prosperity to Ephesus, started to be filled with alluviums carried by the Cayster River.
-Emperor Adrianus started various projects and opened canals to prevent this port from being filled in the 2nd century.
-Eventually the Port of Ephesus became unusable and the ancient city of Ephesus was abandoned in the 4th century AD.
+Emperor Hadrian started various projects and opened canals to prevent this port from being filled in the 2nd century.
+Eventually, the Port of Ephesus became unusable and the ancient city of Ephesus was abandoned in the 4th century AD.

 Attraction to See in Ephesus

 Ephesus ancient city hosts attractions from different eras and cultures.
-All the attractions listed below are located within the borders of Ephesus ancient city.
-A single ticket bought on the entrance of Ephesus will cover the entrance fee of all these attractions.
-Ephesus ancient city is open every day of the week and the entrance fee is one hundred Turkish Lira.
+All the attractions listed below are located within the borders of Ephesus Ancient City.
+A single ticket bought at the entrance of Ephesus will cover the entrance fee for all these attractions except the Terrace Houses of Ephesus.
+Ephesus ancient city is open every day of the week and the entrance fee is four hundred (400) Turkish Lira.

-- Odeon was a small theater in Ephesus where concert and meeting were held during the Roman era.
+- Odeon was a small theater in Ephesus where concerts and meetings were held during the Roman era.